emilybache/Yatzy-Approval-Kata/README.md

 You can write tests for whichever of the three implementations you wish, using whichever tool you wish.
 You are provided with an initial Approval Test using the tool [TextTest](http://texttest.org).
 Other approval testing tools exist, for example [Approval Tests](http://approvaltests.com/).

-There is another repo on github that contains a sample solution using TextTest.
+There is a sample solution on the branch 'with_tests'.
 I suggest you do the exercise yourself though, before you look at it.
-[Sample solution](https://github.com/emilybache/Yatzy-Approval-Kata-sample-solution)

 Viewing and Running the texttests
 ---------------------------------

 (assuming you already have texttest installed, see http://texttest.org)

-The simplest way is to open texttest in the same folder as this README.md file:
+Open texttest from the same folder as this README.md file:

     cd Yatzy-Approval-Kata
 	texttest

 You can switch version from yatzy1 to yatzy2 and yatzy3 by changing the 'executable' listed in texttests/config.yatzy.

-If you prefer to start texttest in another folder, then set the environment variables TEXTTEST_CHECKOUT and TEXTTEST_HOME to the fully qualified path of the folder this README file is in.